Lyka717/cse15l-lab-reports/LabReport3.md

 ./plos/pmed.0020281.txt
 ```
 *Explanation:*\
 The `find -type f` finds and outputs a list of all files, within the current working directory, that are just regular files.
-This can help us locate, count, and name all files in a directory.
+This can help programmers locate, count, and name all files in a directory.

 **`-empty command:`**